Romantic Alentejo Bike Tour

 Staying in fine historical monuments, now luxury Pousada hotels, this is surely a trip for those who enjoy relaxing travel on two wheels, taking in the sights of the pastoral but varied landscape and its most rich fabric of past civilizations so wonderfully preserved for the visitor.

-Continuing on, we cycle across the taste-bud tingling Redondo wine region, stopping enroute to tour and taste at a local vineyard.
-Remember not to over indulge as you still have some cycling to do!
-A late afternoon cycle over a beautiful forested pass brings us to the interesting market town of Estremoz.
-A most dramatic cityscape, its medieval castle looms over the town’s cobbled streets and we make our way up to stay the night at this pousada.
+Continuing on, we cycle across the taste-bud tingling Redondo wine region, try not to stop enroute to over indulge at a local vineyard´s produce!
+An afternoon cycle over a beautiful forested pass brings us to the interesting market town of Estremoz.
+A most dramatic cityscape, its medieval castle looms over the town’s gleaming marble cobbled streets and we make our way up to stay the night at this pousada.
 As the light in the countryside dims, we take our dinner in the great dining room in this most impressive building.

 We continue our exploration by journeying onto Vila Viçosa, famous for its elaborate Ducal Palace, home to the last royal family of Portugal.
 The route takes us into this town’s orchard area, its glowing marble quarries and ending in the town´s tranquil tree-lined avenues and quiet plazas.
 So pretty is it that it was even given by King Afonso IV as a wedding gift to his bride, Doña Brites.
 Stay in the elegant monastery pousada beside the palace with its verdant garden and hidden niche chapels.
 Enjoy a group dinner where old and new portuguese recipes are fused perfectly.

 A relaxing day through the peaceful area and its tiny villages with their traditional tileworks and Moorish forts.
 It is an area known for its brilliant coloured ceramics and it will be hard to not want to take some home when you pass the outside stalls with their brilliant shades of pottery glazes.
-Visit a pottery workshop before an arrival at Monsaraz, boasting an awesome hilltop castle and a panoramic vista of the Guadiana River and dam which separates Spain from Portugal.
-Relax here, admiring the sunset over the two countries.
+Arrive at Monsaraz, boasting an awesome hilltop castle and a panoramic vista of the Guadiana River and dam which separates Spain from Portugal.
+Relax here, admiring the sunset over the two countries at the Templer Knight castle and enjoy a homecooked meal for our celebration dinner.

-After a late breakfast, spend time picking up a few last minute souvernirs in this most medieval of fortified villages.
-Back to the hotel for a final coffee and a wave goodbye to this lovely area and each other before transferring back to Lisbon for onward afternoon connections.
+After a leisurely breakfast wander the ramparts to view over the Portugal-Spain border.
+Look back at the route we´ve travelled together before going back to the hotel for a final coffee and a wave goodbye to this lovely area and each other before transferring back to Lisbon for onward afternoon connections.
 Boa Viagem!

--4 dinners of 3 courses including wine/beer and water
+- 4 dinners of 3 courses including wine/beer and water (2 dinners in Pousadas)

 - Guided private walking city tours of Lisbon and Evora